zuplo/docs/docs/articles/archiving-requests-to-storage.md

 First, let's set up Azure.
 You'll need a container in Azure storage ([docs](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal)).
-Once you have your container you'll need the URL - you can get it on the `properties` tab of your container as shown below.
+Once you have your container you'll need the URL - click the **Properties** tab of your container as shown below.

 > **Note** - this sample is available as a Zup It on GitHub - just click ZupIt!
 > to deploy to your Zuplo account: